Looking for something? Search this site and archives.

 than to stand and curse the dark…’

-Dialogue magazine is an independent, not-for-profit print periodical that was created in 1987 as a forum of ideas, committed to freedom of expression.
+Dialogue magazine is an independent, not-for-profit print periodical that was created in 1987 by Maurice King and Janet Hicks, as a forum of ideas, committed to freedom of expression.
 As a volunteer-created, alternative media, Dialogue - now a Quarterly - features articles written and suggested by its readers across Canada and beyond.

 The periodical - in print and in a digital edition - is an open space for ideas, insights, critical thinking & radical imagination.